This post contains affiliate links that earn commissions for this website from qualifying purchases.

 Sound and Sense starts with the basics.
 The first two chapters are respectively titled “What is Poetry?” and “Reading a Poem.”
 If you’ve ever wondered what all the fuss was about poetry and why so many successful writers advocate poetry, these chapters will show you the light, both through their discussion of poetry and presentation of poems.

 Later chapters deal with increasingly complex concepts.
-These concepts are taught in the context of how they are applied to poetry but they actually apply to any kind of writing.
-The chapter on “Denotation and Conotation” explains how we choose words based on their meaning, particularly when we can choose between two (or more) words with the same meaning:
+These concepts are taught in the context of how they are applied to poetry, but they are applicable to any kind of writing.
+The chapter on “Denotation and Connotation” explains how we choose words based on their meaning, particularly when we can choose between two (or more) words with the same meaning:

 The words childlike and childish both mean “characteristic of a child,” but childlike suggests meekness, innocence, and wide-eyed wonder, while childish suggests pettiness, willfulness, and temper tantrums. (p.
 41)

-We’ve all heard about how critical imagery is in our writing.
-But many writers don’t quite understand what show, don’t tell actually means.
+We’ve all heard that imagery is critical to our writing, but many writers don’t quite understand what show, don’t tell actually means.
 Master writers refer to similes, metaphors, symbols, and allegories, all effective literary devices in any form.
 Sound and Sense helps you understand the importance of these devices, shows you how to identify them in a piece of writing, and therefore gives you the knowledge you need to apply those devices in your own work.

 Everything that we do naturally and gracefully we do rhythmically.
 There is rhythm in the way we walk, the way we swim, the way we ride a horse, the way we swing a golf club or a baseball bat.
 So native is rhythm to us that we read it, when we can, into the mechanical world around us.
 Our clocks go tick-tick-tick but we hear tick-tock, tick-tock. (p.
 187)